 - Provide children with developmentally appropriate guidance that promotes children’s self-regulation, self-esteem and positive, respectful relationships with others

-- In conjunction with the teaching team, create and maintain an environment that supports children’s learning and independent exploration.
+- In conjunction with the teaching team, create and maintain an environment that supports children’s learning and safe, independent exploration

 - Develop positive relationships with families and encouraging parent involvement

 Founded in 1969, the Winston Prouty Center provides inclusive education and support to promote the success of children and families.
-Our 5-STAR Early Learning Center (ELC) is licensed to serve 55 children ages 6 weeks – 5 years.
-The ELC is an inclusive program influenced by a range of research in the field including the work being done in Reggio Emilia, the work of Magda Gerber/Emmi Pickler/RIE, Early MTSS, CSEFEL Pyramid Model, and Brazelton Touchpoints.
+Our NAEYC-accredited 5-STAR Early Learning Center (ELC) is licensed to serve 68 children ages 6 weeks – 5 years.
+The ELC is an inclusive program that uses the Roots Approach, which is influenced by the work of Magda Gerber/Emmi Pickler/RIE, Early MTSS, CSEFEL Pyramid Model, and Brazelton Touchpoints.
+The Roots Approach is Responsive, Respectful, Relationship-based, Reflective Early Care and Education.

-Interested candidates should submit a letter of interest, resume and names of three references to: Honor Woodrow, The Winston Prouty Center, 209 Austine Drive, Brattleboro, VT 05301 or email: firstname.lastname@example.org
+Please send cover letter and resume to: Honor Woodrow, The Winston Prouty Center, 209 Austine Drive, Brattleboro, VT 05301, email@example.com